2018 Fellowship Program

 - Free registration to the Annual Meeting;

-- Fellowship meet-up and networking event at the Annual Meeting for current Fellows and travel grant alumni;
+- Fellowship meet-up and networking event at the Annual Meeting for current and former Fellows and travel grant alumni;

 - Free registration to SSP webinars organized throughout the year;